Biga

 Biga formula

 The yeast amount is deliberately tiny.
-With only 0.1g per 100g of flour, fermentation stays slow and controlled over 12-24 hours.
+With only 0.1g per 100g of flour, fermentation stays slow and controlled.
 Using more yeast speeds things up but sacrifices flavor complexity.
+The result should feel firm and slightly rough, not smooth like a finished bread dough.

 Scaling your biga

-- 20% biga: 100g flour, 55g water, 0.1g yeast — subtle flavor boost
+- 20% biga: 100g flour, 55g water, 0.1g yeast (subtle flavor boost)

-- 30% biga: 150g flour, 82g water, 0.15g yeast — balanced flavor and structure
+- 30% biga: 150g flour, 82g water, 0.15g yeast (balanced flavor and structure)

-- 40% biga: 200g flour, 110g water, 0.2g yeast — pronounced nutty flavor, strong structure
+- 40% biga: 200g flour, 110g water, 0.2g yeast (pronounced nutty flavor, strong structure)

 Higher biga percentages give more flavor but require careful hydration management in the final dough, since the biga flour has already absorbed water.